imantse/WARP-GUIDES/webpack/webpack-guide.md

 # ESLint
 ---

 Apart from writing modern JavaScript you will have to obey syntax rules as well as formatting rules.
-Oh well.
+Oh well. __*Tabbing in our source code should be SPACES and tab width is 2 SPACES.
+Configure your text editor.*__

 ## ESLint